chef/chef-web-docs/includes_delivery/includes_delivery_setup_workstation.rst

 ..
 The contents of this file may be included in multiple topics (using the includes directive).
 ..
 The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.

+.. note:: If you reuse the provisioning node in the previous section of this installation guide as a workstation for using |delivery|, you can skip steps 1 through 4 below.

 Setting up a workstation requires the following:

 #.
 Install a development environment: